 Carbonated Beverage Fun Facts We Missed

-Please feel free to let us know if we may have missed some carbonated beverage fun facts in the comment section below.
-We always love to add to these lists.
+Let us know if we missed any carbonated beverage fun facts.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Carbonated Beverages.